-Here’s a famous example of that, when Tim Ferriss lost muscle mass while travelling and then regained all of it in a single month:
+A famous example of that is when Tim Ferriss lost muscle mass while travelling and then regained all of it in a single month:

 Now, it’s not always deceitful.
 Tim Ferriss clearly outlined his training history.
 He was always upfront about the fact that he was just regaining lost muscle mass.
 So that’s fine.
 And I like Tim Ferris.
 He seems like a good guy.
-But as a skinny guy looking at this before and after transformation, I couldn’t relate to it.
+But as a skinny guy looking at this before and after transformation, I couldn’t relate.
 It wasn’t for me.

 We were tired of all of that.
 We wanted to see what would happen if two everyday skinny guys—graphic designers working desk jobs—decided to document their progress as they bulked up.
 We decided to take our photos clinically:

 - Same poses.